SeanMcTex/iOSBluetoothLighting/README.md

 I recently moved into a new apartment.
 It's a great place, except for one glaring omission: the built-in desk area has terrible light.
 I looked online a bit, and discovered that there are excellent LED strip lights that would fit under an overhanging shelf and illuminate the desk beatifully.

-But I am an Engineer!
-And Engineers love to build stuff!
+But I am an Engineer, and Engineers love to build stuff, even when it's not an especially good idea!
 I decided the preferable course would be to create my own lighting system.
 With LEDs that can display custom colors.
 And make it controlled by iOS.

-More expensive, harder to build, and probably won't work as well?
+More expensive, harder to build, and probably won't work as well as a commercial solution?
 NOW WE'RE TALKING!

 Because I've done most of my hobby electronics work on the [Arduino](http://arduino.cc), I decided to use one of those as the controller for the project.
 I'd recently learned about the [LightBlue Bean](https://punchthrough.com/bean/), a super-cool Arduino controller that adds Bluetooth 4.0 to the standard Arduino formula.
 The Bluetooth support would allow it to easily talk with an iOS or Android phone.
 (Android support is left as an exercise to the reader, because I don't know how to do it.)
 The [NeoPixel](http://www.adafruit.com/category/168) LEDs work well, and since you can wire a ton of them in serial, keep the wiring hassle to a minimum.
-And since the LEDs won't run long on battery power, a 3v power supply:
+Because the LEDs won't run long on battery power, a 3v power supply is also needed.

 Thus, our parts list:

 - [Adafruit NeoPixel Digital RGB LED Strip - White 30 LED - 1m](http://www.adafruit.com/products/1376)
 - [LightBlue Bean](https://punchthrough.com/bean/)
 - 3v Power Supply
-- Pushbutton Switch
+- a 300-1000Ω resistor
-- Wires and solder and all that stuff
+- Wires, solder and all that stuff

 In addition, since we'll be making an iOS app to control the project, we'll need Xcode and an iPhone.
-(The simulator won't be much use, since we'll need the Bluetooth support.)
+And since we'll be programming the Bean, we'll also need the Arduino IDE and LightBlue's Bean Loader software.

 ## Step 1: Wire Up the Parts